 Therefore, it is not a point of order.

-That's your rule that ruling of the chair.
+Appeal that ruling of the chair.

 All right, pretty explosive hearings today, pretty amazing moments.

-Uh by the way, Chairman Gowdy is going to be on Hannity tonight from London.
+By the way, Chairman Gowdy is going to be on Hannity tonight from London.

-Uh Sarah Carter is on the grounds.
+Sarah Carter is on the ground.

-She's Been watching and following this all day.
+She's been watching and following this all day.

-David Schoen, Civil Liberties, criminal defense attorney, and Greg Jarrett, his book out in what, nine days now, and it is the Russia hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.
+And it is the Russia hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.

 Let me go to Sarah.

-Um I I honestly have never seen anything.
+I honestly have never seen anything.

 I never thought this could happen in America.